Browns' Stefanski shakes up offensive staff, 2 assistants gone, more moves possible, AP source says

+CLEVELAND (AP) — Browns coach Kevin Stefanki spent the season plugging holes in an offense decimated by injuries.
+He's started the offseason by making some changes to his staff.

-CLEVELAND (AP) — Following the Browns' quick playoff exit, coach Kevin Stefanski shook up his offensive staff on Tuesday by firing running backs coach Stump Mitchell and parting ways with tight ends coach T.C.
-McCartney, a person familiar with the decisions told The Associated Press.
+Following Cleveland's quick playoff exit, Stefanski fired running backs coach Stump Mitchell and is parting ways with tight ends coach T.C.
+McCartney, a person familiar with the decisions told The Associated Press on Wednesday.

-The moves came as the team is going through staff evaluations, and there could be more changes, according to the person who spoke to the AP on condition of anonymity because the process is ongoing.
+The moves followed staff evaluations, and there could be more changes, according to the person who spoke to the AP on condition of anonymity because the process is ongoing.

 All three assistants have been with Stefanski since he was hired in 2020.

-The Browns were blown out of the playoffs on Saturday, losing 45-14 to the Houston Texans in the wild-card round.
+The Browns went 11-6 and made the playoffs this season despite a wave of injuries and having to start five quarterbacks.
+However, they were abruptly blown out of the playoffs on Saturday, losing 45-14 to the Houston Texans in the wild-card round.

-Stefanski, who guided the Browns through an injury-plagued season to their second playoff appearance in four years, said Sunday that some of his assistants would be leaving for other opportunities in the coming weeks.
+Stefanski, who guided the Browns to their second playoff appearance in four years, said Sunday that some of his assistants would be leaving for other opportunities in the coming weeks.

 Mitchell, a former NFL running back, just completed his fourth season with the Browns.
 He spent much of the season trying to help the team cope with the loss of star Nick Chubb, who suffered a season-ending knee injury in Week 2.